What we do

 - Regional anaesthesia for perineural catheters leaflet – this leaflet is useful if you are having an infusion of local anaesthetic around a nerve.
 This would be used for preoperative or postoperative pain relief.

-- Hip and knee replacements leaflet – this leaflet discusses the different anaesthetic options for hip and knee replacement surgery which include regional and general anaesthesia.
+- Anaesthetic choices for hip or knee replacement leaflet – this leaflet discusses the different anaesthetic options for hip and knee replacement surgery which include regional and general anaesthesia.

 - Your spinal anaesthetic leaflet – this leaflet describes the process, benefits and risks of a spinal anaesthetic in more detail.